Isss11/quantify/README.md

 # Quantify

 This is full-stack web application that leverages a Recurrent Neural Network (LSTM model) to forecast future stock prices.
-While it is difficult to forecast stock prices in order to earn arbitrage returns, this project was created so that I could learn some of the basics of machine learning.
+While it is difficult to use simplistic ML strategies to beat the market, I created this project to learn more about applications of machine learning in finance.

 ## Images